Tablet, Notebook or Laptop: What Can You Take?

-The exception: Apple MacBook Pro 15 inch
+The exception: Apple MacBook Pro 15 inches

 Security check